JR2017/learngit/readme.txt

 git is new a version system
-gis is new free software
+gis is free software distributed under the GPL
-third new